Terraform ECS Fargate Example

 and terraform apply

-and see a new ABL instance running somewhere inside the AWS EC2 dashboard.
+and see a new ALB running inside the AWS EC2 dashboard.

-With all our networking infrastructure now setup and provisioned through Terraform, we can now move into actually building a AWS Fargate cluster to run and auto-scale our container.
+With all our networking infrastructure now setup and provisioned through Terraform, we now move into actually building our AWS Fargate cluster to run and auto scale our application.

 # ./main.tf